openharmony/docs/en/application-dev/security/CryptoArchitectureKit/crypto-sm4-sym-encrypt-decrypt-gcm.md

 1. Use [cryptoFramework.createSymKeyGenerator](../../reference/apis-crypto-architecture-kit/js-apis-cryptoFramework.md#cryptoframeworkcreatesymkeygenerator) and [SymKeyGenerator.generateSymKey](../../reference/apis-crypto-architecture-kit/js-apis-cryptoFramework.md#generatesymkey-1) to generate a 128-bit AES symmetric key (**SymKey**).

-   In addition to the example in this topic, [AES](crypto-sym-key-generation-conversion-spec.md#aes) and [Randomly Generating a Symmetric Key](crypto-generate-sym-key-randomly.md) may help you better understand how to generate an AES symmetric key.
+   In addition to the example in this topic, [SM4](crypto-sym-key-generation-conversion-spec.md#sm4) and [Randomly Generating a Symmetric Key](crypto-generate-sym-key-randomly.md) may help you better understand how to generate an SM4 symmetric key.
 Note that the input parameters in the reference documents may be different from those in the example below.

-2. Use [cryptoFramework.createCipher](../../reference/apis-crypto-architecture-kit/js-apis-cryptoFramework.md#cryptoframeworkcreatecipher) with the string parameter **'AES128|GCM|PKCS7'** to create a **Cipher** instance.
-The key type is **AES128**, block cipher mode is **GCM**, and the padding mode is **PKCS7**.
+2. Use [cryptoFramework.createCipher](../../reference/apis-crypto-architecture-kit/js-apis-cryptoFramework.md#cryptoframeworkcreatecipher) with the string parameter **'SM4_128|GCM|PKCS7'** to create a **Cipher** instance.
+The key type is **SM4_128**, block cipher mode is **GCM**, and the padding mode is **PKCS7**.

 3. Use [Cipher.init](../../reference/apis-crypto-architecture-kit/js-apis-cryptoFramework.md#init-1) to initialize the **Cipher** instance.
 In the **Cipher.init** API, set **opMode** to **CryptoMode.ENCRYPT_MODE** (encryption), **key** to **SymKey** (the key for encryption), and **params** to **GcmParamsSpec** corresponding to the GCM mode.

 4. Use [Cipher.update](../../reference/apis-crypto-architecture-kit/js-apis-cryptoFramework.md#update-1) to pass in the data to be encrypted (plaintext).

-   Currently, the data to be passed in by a single **update()** is not size bound.
+   Currently, the amount of the data to be passed in by a single **update()** is not limited.
 You can determine how to pass in data based on the data volume.

-   - If the data to be encrypted is short, you can use **doFinal** immediately after **init**.
+   - If a small amount of data is to be encrypted, you can use **doFinal** immediately after **init**.
-   - If the data to be encrypted is considerably long, you can call **update()** multiple times to [pass in the data by segment](crypto-aes-sym-encrypt-decrypt-gcm-by-segment.md).
+   - If a large amount of data is to be encrypted, you can call **update()** multiple times to [pass in the data by segment](crypto-sm4-sym-encrypt-decrypt-gcm-by-segment.md).

 5. Use [Cipher.doFinal](../../reference/apis-crypto-architecture-kit/js-apis-cryptoFramework.md#dofinal-1) to obtain the encrypted data.
    - If data has been passed in by **update()**, pass in **null** in the **data** parameter of **Cipher.doFinal**.